smguru/pragmagrid.github.io/_people/d-abramson.md

 ---

 **PRAGMA Role:**  Member of Steering Committee.
-Involved in PRIME & MURPA International internship activities, and the resources group.
+Involved in PRIME & MURPA International internship activities, and the PRAGMA Resources group.

-**Related Work**: High performance computer systems design and software engineering tools for programming parallel and distributed supercomputers.
+**Related Work**: High-performance computer systems design and software engineering tools for programming parallel and distributed supercomputers.